willin/sso/README.md

 > If you need customized development, such as deleting/adding login methods, you need to have professional development knowledge, or contact me for paid customization.

 1. You need to have a Cloudflare account, a configurable domain, and a Github account as prerequisites.
 2. Create a D1 database and KV bucket in Cloudflare.
-You can modify the `wrangler.toml` configuration of the two applications in the `apps` directory.
    - Create [KV bucket](https://dash.cloudflare.com/?to=/:account/workers/kv/namespaces)
    - Create [D1 database](https://dash.cloudflare.com/?to=/:account/workers/d1)
    - Create [API Token](https://dash.cloudflare.com/profile/api-tokens)
 3. Fork this project and do subsequent environment variable configuration in Settings.
-4. Set environment variables, refer to [.github/workflows/deploy.yml](.github/workflows/deploy.yml).
+4. Set environment variables, refer to `Local Development`.
 Note:
    - Create [Github OAuth App](https://github.com/settings/developers)
    - Create [Alipay Basic App](https://open.alipay.com/develop/manage)
    - For Afdian application, you need to send a private message to [@afdian](https://afdian.net/a/afdian)